kamatro1/Lazy-Reader/README.md

 Getting Started
 To use LazyReader, follow these steps:
-1. Install the LazyReader Chrome extension from the Chrome Web Store.
+1. To set up the environment, you will need to pull the repo and in the root folder, enter npm install  in the command line.
+2. Go to chrome://extensions/, then click "Load unpacked" and select the dist folder.
-2. Navigate to any webpage containing textual content that you want to summarize or analyze.
+3. Navigate to any webpage containing textual content that you want to summarize or analyze.
-3. Click on the LazyReader extension icon in the Chrome toolbar to activate the sidebar.
+4. Click on the LazyReader extension icon in the Chrome toolbar to activate the sidebar.
+5. To use the LazyReader summarization features, please select the text you would like to summarize, then right click and select “Capture Snippet”.
+On the sidebar, select your desired bullet point format, level, and length before clicking on the checkmark button to generate your summary!
-4. Use the sidebar UI components to interact with LazyReader's features, including text summarization, key terms, and question generation.
+6. Use the sidebar UI components to interact with LazyReader's features, including text summarization, key terms, and question generation.
-5. Customize settings as desired and enjoy a more efficient browsing experience.
+Customize settings as desired and enjoy a more efficient browsing experience.

 Features and Functionalities
 - Text Summarization: Summarize the content of any webpage with a click.